hunter-college-ossd-fall-2019/tobyau-weekly/about.md

 You should put some information about you here.

 ### More Information
-#### Hello there.
-I'm Toby Au and I'm an undergrad at Hunter studying computer science.
+I'm currently an undergrad studying computer science at Hunter College.

-A place to include any other types of information that you'd like to include about yourself.
+I specialize in web technologies but also interested in expanding my knowledge towards mobile app development and data science.